Work transition for transsexual and transgender people

 She was able to keep her job, but eventually she left.
 This happens to almost

-all TSs.
+all trans people.
 As with your thoughts for a story, they interviewed co-workers about

 their feelings.
 They spoke the thoughts I have no doubts are being thought

 by my co-workers: "I'll always think of him as a man," "guy

 in a dress," etc. It was a great documentary, but very honest.
 Brutally

 So much for what a hothouse flower I am.
 There's another important aspect

 of privacy.
 While I will always identify as transsexual, I want to keep the

 option of "going stealth."
 Being accepted